Marisol rumbo a Río

 Marisol rumbo a Río is a 1963 Spanish musical film.
 It was the fourth movie to star child singer and actress Marisol and it is considered the beginning of her transitional/adolescent stage.

+Plot

+Marisol and her mother travel to Rio de Janeiro, Brazil, with the intent to reunite with Marisol's twin sister Mariluz and take her back to Spain with them.